netradyne/Policy/PrivacyPolicy.md

 Although we enable you to set up an account, you do not need to set up an account to view the Website and you can browse the Website without submitting your personal information to us.
 However, there are a number of circumstances in which you may supply us or our agents with your personal information.
 The following lists the most common ways in which we may collect personal information from you:

-•	Signing up to receive alerts or other information via email, text or instant message from NetraDyne.
+•	Signing up to receive alerts or other information via email, text or instant message from Netradyne.
 •	When you register and set up an account on our Website or user portal.
 •	Location, sound, and imaging information and data collected through iDriver.
 •	When you fill in forms on or upload information or data to our Website.
-This includes information provided at the time of purchasing NetraDyne products, subscribing to our services, when requesting further services, or when reporting a problem.
+This includes information provided at the time of purchasing Netradyne products, subscribing to our services, when requesting further services, or when reporting a problem.
 •	Details of transactions that you carry out through our Website and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order on our Website.
 •	Requesting customer service or other assistance, including records and copies of your correspondence (including email address), if you contact us.
 •	We collect information related to how you use our services, including actions you take in your account or through our user portal (like sharing, editing, viewing, and moving files or folders).